Mobile Computing Outlook For 2003.

 wireless data capability and with slightly bigger and higher

 resolution screens than before.
-Some PDAs got voice capability.
+Some PDAs got selective voice

-and PDAs moved forward but there was no clear sign that it will solve
+and PDAs moved forward slightly but there was no clear sign that it will solve

 We see continuing proliferation of wireless devices – more before

-introduce a new breed of device that will support instant messaging,
+introduced a new breed of device that support instant messaging,

 wireless e-mail and entertainment.
 This will make device selection

 more difficult.
 Since we are always trying to simplify device